 Staging of melanoma

 The aim of staging is to find out how much a cancer has grown and spread.
 Finding out the stage of the cancer helps doctors to advise on the best treatment options.
-It also gives a reasonable indication of outlook.
-See separate leaflet called Cancer for more details.
+It also gives a reasonable indication of outlook (prognosis).
+See the separate leaflet called Cancer for more details.

-Most cases of melanoma are diagnosed at stage one when there is a very good chance that treatment will cure the condition.
+Most cases of melanoma are diagnosed at stage 1 when there is a very good chance that simply cutting out the melanoma fully will cure the condition.
 Other stages (2-4) are diagnosed if the tumour has spread.
 The stage diagnosed depends on how much and how far the original tumour has spread to other parts of the body.

 How is melanoma assessed and staged?